idomic/Nagios_Zombie_Plugin/README.md

 	command_line	$USER1$/check_chrome_proc /opt/google/chrome 10 30
 	}

-Then go to the machine's file within the server for example: mydtbld0178.cfg
+Then go to the machine's file within the server for example: SOMEֹ-HOST.cfg

 And add the relevant command, for instance:
 Service description is the string the nagios UI should display.